wellth-app/policies/source/sections/introduction.md

 ## Compliance Inheritance

-Wellth's HIPAA-compliant hosting vendor, HealthcareBlocks, provides compliant hosted software infrastructure for its Customers.
-HealthcareBlocks has been through a HIPAA compliance audit by a national, 3rd party compliance firm, to validate and map organizational policies and technical settings to HIPAA rules.
+Wellth's HIPAA-compliant hosting vendor, Aptible, provides compliant hosted software infrastructure for its Customers.
+Aptible has been through a HIPAA compliance audit by a national, 3rd party compliance firm, to validate and map organizational policies and technical settings to HIPAA rules.

 Wellth signs business associate agreements (BAAs) with its Customers.
 These BAAs outline Wellth obligations and Customer obligations, as well as liability in the case of a breach.